 Much as XXXX mentioned, we do not believe our field is a health risk.
 We do take health and safety issues seriously and will therefore keep your information on hand should we need more information about your product in the future.

 It’s not what you see but what you don’t see.
 Just because you visually inspect the playing area, see no debris, does not mean that you are a “clean” sports facility.
 It should be a requirement at all facilities that any cut or wound on a person must be protected, covered and kept away from the playing surface or you don’t play, period.
 Anyone who shaves their legs increases the odds dramatically to get Staph.
-Whenever you put that many people into a closed environment with bodily fluids such as blood, sweat, mucous, fecal matter all together you have created a toxic petri dish of human waste.
+Whenever you put that many people into a closed environment with bodily fluids such as blood, sweat, mucous, fecal matter mixed all together and you have created a toxic petri dish of human waste.
 One small cut or abrasion on the skin is all it takes.
 Parents start asking your facility what they are doing to clean the playing surface.

 These recent interactions lead me to conclude that too many indoor soccer arenas and sports facilities have decided that money, or the potential loss of money, is worth more than the health and safety of the patrons who keep their doors open.
 Parents and athletes, these indoor facilities across the nation are fully aware of the potentially harmful health risks they are exposing to humans yet they ignore the problem.
 We must continue to urge athletic directors, facility owners, and managers to begin to look at these health risks and take action to prevent these painful and in the worst cases, potentially fatal infections.
 Sports Turf Northwest was created because one of the owners had a child who developed a Staph infection, it’s not about spreading fear it is about bringing awareness and a solution to a problem that exists.